MysteryPancake/Houdini-Fun/README.md

 ## Karma: Fix motion blur
 Motion blur in Karma can be pretty unpredictable, especially with packed instances.

-A great fix comes from [CGWiki](https://tokeru.com/cgwiki/UsdGuide18.html#motion-blur): simply add a Cache node set to "Rolling Window".
+A great fix comes from [Matt Estela](https://tokeru.com/cgwiki/UsdGuide18.html#motion-blur): just add a Cache node set to "Rolling Window".
 Usually I use 1 frame before and 1 frame after.

 This is faster than the new Motion Blur node, which caches the entire timeline at once.
 It also fixes issues with animated materials.